-Wicomb, Zoe October (2014)

-Abandoned by her partner in Scotland, where she has been living for twenty-five years, Mercia returns to her homeland of South Africa to find her family overwhelmed by alcoholism and secrets.
-Poised between her life in Scotland and her life in South Africa, she recollects the past with a keen sense of irony as she searches for some idea of home.
+Wicomb, Zoe and the second October (2014) Abandoned by her partner in Scotland, where she has been living for twenty-five years, Mercia returns to her 0 1 homeland of South Africa to find her family overwhelmed by alcoholism and secrets.
+Poised between her life October in Scotland and her life in South Africa, she recollects the past with a keen sense of irony as she searches for COUDDOI some idea of home.
 In Scotland, her life feels unfamiliar; her apartment sits empty.
-In South Africa, her only brother is a shell of his former self, pushing her away.
+In South Africa, her only A AND brother is a shell of his former self, pushing her away.
 And yet in both places she is needed, if only she could understand what for.
 Plumbing the emotional limbo of a woman who is isolated and torn from her roots, October is a stark and utterly compelling novel about the contemporary experience of an intelligent immigrant, adrift among her memories and facing an uncertain middle age.
+7 on Wicomb Winner of the Windham Campbell Prize for Section The second s